Without music, life would become a mistake. Friedrich Nietzsche

 Would it be possible to imagine a life without music?
 And if yes, then what kind of life would that be?
 Whenever we go, whatever we do, there always is a trustworthy friend who does not ask silly questions; a friend who understands; a friend who apparently is your playlist.
-Only a decade ago our playlists used to consist mainly out of downloaded songs, but today, as the speed of our Internet connection increases, we are looking at the era of increased popularity of online music streaming services.
-Statistics gives a support to this claim - by presenting the rapidly-growing number of paid users in the main digital music streaming apps.
+Only a decade ago our playlists used to consist mainly out of downloaded songs, but today, as the speed of our Internet connection increases, our experience of listening to music is changing.
+We are looking at the era of the increased popularity of online music streaming services.
+This day we don’t need to search other sources of media content.
+Statistics gives support to this claim - by presenting the rapidly-growing number of paid users in the main digital music streaming apps.

 Swedish Shopify For Music.

 Back in October of 2008, Spotify was first introduced to this world by two former CEOs, Daniel Ek, and Martin Lorentzon as a tiny startup project.
 Interesting though that music app development company Spotify came from Sweden, contributing into the long list of successful innovations, along with Skype (in collaboration with Estonian software developers), King (more recognizable under the “Candy Crush” name) and a few other giants, according to Telegraph magazine.
 The Spotify’s prior function, according to Wiki’s definition, are “ music, podcast, and video streaming services; Music can be browsed or searched by artist, album, genre, playlist, and record label.